La Liste

 The founder of La Liste, Ambassador Philippe Faure, was previously the CEO of Gault & Millau, and the former Head of the French Tourist Board.
 He also served as the ambassador of France to Japan from 2007 to 2011, as well as to Mexico and Morocco.
 Corporate sponsors of La Liste include Moët Hennessy, American Express, ABInbev, Marché International de Rungis and Accor Hotels.

 Methodology

 La Liste is compiled using a data processing algorithm.
-The list factors in more than 700 international dining guides, crowd-sourced sites (such as Yelp and TripAdvisor) or press reviews (New York Times, Washington Post...).
-Among those sources, La Liste also takes into consideration Zagat, Michelin, the James Beard Award, Gault & Millau, OpenTable.
+The list factors in more than 700 international dining guides, crowd-sourced sites (such as Yelp and TripAdvisor) or press reviews (The New York Times, Washington Post...).
+Among those sources, La Liste also takes into consideration Zagat, Michelin Guide, the James Beard Award, Gault & Millau, OpenTable.